microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_ml/aks/aks_blob_mnist_arm_template/_index.md

 ## Train, Deploy and call inference on an image classification model - MNIST dataset from Azure Blob Storage

-The following README will guide you on how to deploy an end-to-end Machine Learning pipeline using [Azure Arc-enabled machine learning](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-attach-arc-kubernetes) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster using [Azure ARM Templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
+The following Jumpstart scenario will guide you on how to deploy an end-to-end Machine Learning pipeline using [Azure Arc-enabled machine learning](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-attach-arc-kubernetes) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster using [Azure ARM Templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

 By the end of this guide, you will have: